A trust really isn’t as complicated as it first may seem. After all, there are only three parties to a trust.

 There is one limitation to the rule of one person wearing multiple hats.
 The same person cannot be the sole trustee and the sole beneficiary of the trust.
 In such an event, it is said merger occurs, and the trust is terminated.
 Why so?
 The essence of a trust is that it divides legal title from beneficial ownership, and merger ends this division.

 In practical terms, however, merger is rarely an issue.
 “Wait!” you shout.
 You just said that in a typical revocable inter vivos trust, the person establishing the trust can be trustee and beneficiary.
-Yes, in this situation one person is all three parties – she is the settlor, the trustee, and the beneficiary.
+Yes, in this situation one person is all three parties—the settlor, the trustee, and the beneficiary.
 But, in almost all situations, one person isn’t the sole beneficiary.
 Such a trust will designate other beneficiaries who will benefit from the property after the settlor’s death.
 So, one person can indeed wear three hats.

 Let’s Talk More About Trusts

-Trusts aren’t that difficult to understand and also can provide so many helpful benefits.
+Trusts aren’t that difficult to understand and also can be an effective estate planning tool to meet your wealth transmission goals.
 Want to learn more?
 Email me at firstname.lastname@example.org.
 I offer a free one-hour consultation to everyone, without any obligation.
-I’d be happy to talk to you any time.
+I’d be happy to talk to you at any time.